w3c/wai-curricula/content/designer/user-research-and-requirements.md

 * describe how involving users with disabilities early and throughout in the design and development process can lead to better accessibility of websites and applications
 * explain strategies that people with disabilities use to interact with the Web
-* ensure accessibility standards and legal requirements are researched and included in the design phase
+* ensure applicable accessibility requirements, such as standards and  policies, are researched and included in the overall project requirements
+* ensure people with disabilities are included in user research activities, for example in focus groups, use cases, user analysis, personas, scenarios, and usability testing
 * ensure that collected user input in user research includes different groups of users with disabilities and various levels of experience using the Web
-* ensure people with disabilities are included in user research activities, for example in focus groups, use cases, user analysis, personas, scenarios, and usability testing
-* ensure people with disabilities can provide informed consent, respond to questions, and perform any other activity required of the research process in an accessible way
+* ensure people with disabilities can provide informed consent, respond to questions, and perform any other activity required by the research process in an accessible way

 ## Competencies